stephenwhitmarsh/EpiCode/README.md

  * Use at your own risk.
  * The code is under heavy development, and will be (but will hopefully stabilize over time).
  * The code is aimed specifically at analysing intercranial data that is recorded from epileptic patients over the course of presurgical evaluation.
  * No data is or will ever be shared through this repository.

 ## Reporting issues

  * Please use the [issues page](https://github.com/stephenwhitmarsh/EpiCode/issues) to report and keep track of bugs and requests.

+## Code of Conduct

+* By participating in this project, you agree to abide by our [code of conduct](CODE_OF_CONDUCT.md).

 ## License

- * GNU GPL v3, see LICENSE file for more details.
-[External](external) are shared according to their own license files (I lost some, but will include them ASAP)
+* GNU GPL v3, see [LICENSE](LICENSE) for more details.
+* Files in [External](external) are shared according to their own license.
+* All contributions will conform to our [LICENSE](LICENSE).